 They give students a head-start

-Students can join their mother tongue programme from as young as 4 years of age (Reception class) and continue all the way to graduation, aged 18.
+Students can join their First Language Programme from as young as 4 years of age (Reception class) and continue all the way to graduation, aged 18.

 We only employ qualified teachers

-Those who deliver the Mother Tongue Programme are more than just native speakers, they hold recognised and well-regarded teaching qualifications.
+Those who deliver the First Language Programme are more than just native speakers, they hold recognised and well-regarded teaching qualifications.

 Our lessons take place during the school day